marcdotson/conjoint-ensembles/Paper/README.md

 individual or base models aggregated in such a way that the aggregated model performs better than any individual model with respect to some performance criterion.
-This approach is called *ensembling* and was formally introduced in (Breiman 2001).
+This approach is called *ensembling* and was formally introduced in Breiman (2001).
 To see why an ensemble approach is the preferable strategy for dealing with multiple data pathologies in conjoint studies, consider the following alternative strategies.

-The first alternative solution is to include the effects of the data pathology in a specific model.
-Several papers have been published to this effect \[*citation needed*\].
+The first strategy is to include the effects of the data pathology in a specific model.
+Several papers have been published to this effect
+\[*citation needed*\].
 The advantage of this approach is that the model will be the optimal model.
 However, this approach has several disadvantages.
 The most obvious is that in order to account for the pathology, the tailored model must increase in complexity.
 This complexity is both technical and conceptual.
 More complex models are less likely to be used by practitioners.

-Furthermore, this assumes that the modeler is able to exactly specify the data generating process of the pathology.
+Furthermore, this strategy assumes that the analyst is able to exactly specify the data generating process of the pathology.
 This is a strong assumption and likely does not hold in the majority of cases.
 In addition to the increased complexity, tailored models are more computationally intensive than standard models.
 In this case, the marginal benefit provided by the tailored model would have to exceed the marginal cost associated with the additional computation.
 Computational complexity usually increases super-linearly whereas improved model performance is sub-linear or linear at best.

 Even if some practitioners are able to account for the pathology and can afford the increased computational cost, the tailored model is not robust to pathologies in the data other than those accounted for by the model.
 If other pathologies are unexpectedly present, the model will perform suboptimally.

-The second alternative solution is to account for data pathologies in a way that is more flexible than the first solution.
+The second strategy is to account for data pathologies in a way that is more flexible than the first strategy.
 This could be reasonably done during the process of constructing the priors of a Bayesian model.
-This is the more principled modeling approach since knowledge of potential data pathologies constitutes prior information that should be represented by the prior distribution.
+This is a similarly principled modeling approach since knowledge of potential data pathologies constitutes prior information that can be represented by the prior distribution.
 The model can represent any number of data pathologies as well as their interactions by using a mixture prior.

-Additionally, we can still use the standard multinomial logit model or any model of discrete choice that can be formulated as a Bayesian model; accounting for pathologies in the prior means we don’t have to change the structure of our model.
+Additionally, we can still use the standard multinomial logit model or any model of discrete choice that can be formulated as a Bayesian model;
+accounting for pathologies in the prior means we don’t have to change the structure of our model.
 With this, we get accurate inference on all of the parameters jointly and the resulting predictions are more reliable.
 Of course, the ideal case is unrealistic and presents a variety of problems.
 Certainly, if only a few pathologies are present, then the mixture model approach is best.
 However, the computational intensity spikes for nontrivial pathologies.

 In some cases, a sufficiently complicated prior may lead to an intractable posterior, at least given the current tools for Bayesian analysis.
-Furthermore, knowledge of the pathologies is expected to be known beforehand.
+Furthermore, knowledge of the pathologies is assumed to be known beforehand.
 Sometimes this is reasonable but for general purpose software solutions, this is unrealistic.
 In addition, the different pathologies may interfere with each other in the prior.
-This can create multi-modal posteriors (which results in model and computational complexity) or unidentifiable regions in the posterior (which prevents the model from capturing the effects of the pathology).
+This can create multimodal posteriors (which results in model and computational complexity) or unidentifiable regions in the posterior (which prevents the model from capturing the effects of the pathology).

 Finally, adding additional structure for pathologies that in reality are not present is undesirable but largely unavoidable.
 This leaves us with a method that is complete in scope but computationally unrealistic and does not scale linearly with the addition of more pathologies.

-Instead of the above alternatives, we advocate an ensemble approach.
+Instead of the above strategies, we advocate an ensemble approach.
 If the ideal model is a Bayesian mixture model, we can approximate the mixture model with an ensemble of base models fit to different subsets of the input data.
 The critical assumption here is that the “true” mixture model can be approximated as a convex combination of base models.
 The goal is to choose a list of base models such that the ideal mixture model is in the span of our list of base models.

 The way to create this list is by assigning each base model to “cover” a specific subset of the input data.
 This list of base models is chosen such that their union forms a topological cover of the input space.
 Note that it is not necessary to specify the exact base models that form the theoretically true convex combination of base models; it is sufficient to provide a list of models from which the convex combination can be generated.
 Additionally, it is not necessary that the base models be